 Honey, Fig & Brie Bruschetta is a fabulous flavor combination that’s sure to wow your dinner guests!
+Everyone will want seconds and thirds!

 How awesome is bruschetta?
 I mean seriously.
 It’s little two-bite slices of bread topped with any and every ingredient combination you can imagine.
 What’s not to love?
 The other day I grabbed some figs at the store and immediately knew I wanted to pair them with the brie sitting in my fridge.
 Once everything started coming together, honey seemed like the perfect little topping to sweeten the deal.
 Get it.
 Ha!
 While the figs are naturally sweet they have an almost raisin like taste, and the honey brings a brighter sweetness that plays off the brie really well.